-This article is the transcript of a talk presented to the Dion Fortune Seminar in Glastonbury on 24th September 2016
+This article is the transcript of a talk presented by Wendy Berg to the Dion Fortune Seminar in Glastonbury on 24th September 2016

 I’ve chosen to speak today about Dion Fortune's book The Cosmic Doctrine because I think it’s a unique piece of writing which deserves to be better known.
-But before I go any further, I have to say that I find the book very challenging in places and there’s much in it that I don’t fully understand.
-I guess that’s likely to be true for others here, and I know that many people attempt to read it but find the first few chapters so difficult that they give up on it for ever.
-However, once you have found a way into the book, it opens up into something really quite extraordinary and inspiring - not to mention unique.
+Before I go any further, I have to say that I find the book challenging and there’s much in it that I don’t yet fully understand.
+I guess that’s likely to be true for others here today.
+I know that many people attempt to read it but find the first few chapters so difficult that they give up on it for ever.
+However, once you have found a way into the book, it opens into something uniquely inspiring.

-So what I’m going to do is suggest a number of alternative approaches to reading it, rather than tackling it in the usual way of starting at the beginning and working through each chapter in turn until you get to the end.
-I don’t think that method is the best way to get the most out of The Cosmic Doctrine!
+So I'm going to suggest a number of alternative approaches to reading The Cosmic Doctrine rather than tackling it in the normal way of starting at the beginning and working through each chapter in turn until you get to the end.
+I don’t think that method is the best way to get the most out of it!

 I'll briefly put the book into context.
 What is it trying to achieve?
 What’s the purpose behind it?

 In every magical or philosophical or religious system, ideally you will find two things.
 First, some sort of comprehensive account of how everything works - Life, the Universe and Everything - which you can study and learn.
 An account of how we got here, why things are as they are and why we do what we do.